Jmckeen8/WorkdayToPlannerConverter/README.md

 # WorkdayToPlannerConverter

-This is a converter tool that looks for a prod-data.json file obtained from [this link](https://courselistings.wpi.edu/assets/prod-data.json) and generates a new.schedb XML file which may be used as schedule data for the WPI Scheduler/Planner tool.
-I'm using it in conjunction with my own hosted version of this tool located at [https://jmckeen8.github.io/wpiplanner/](https://jmckeen8.github.io/wpiplanner/).
-The repository for that hosted version of the scheduler is located [here](https://github.com/Jmckeen8/wpiplanner).
+This is a companion data parser tool for the WPI Planner.
+It ingests the prod-data-raw.json file from the Workday feed and provides a new.schedb file that the WPI Planner can read.

+For more information see the README on the [main repository](https://github.com/Jmckeen8/wpiplanner).